SindiLab/Deep-Learning-in-Spatial-Transcriptomics-Analysis/README.md

 |                                    |                                                                         |                                                                                                               |                     |      |                                                                                                                                                                                                                                                       |                  |
 | ***Integrative Tookit***               | [GLUER](https://github.com/software-github/GLUER)                       | GLUER: integrative analysis of multi-omics and imaging data at single-cell resolution by deep neural networks | Python (TensorFlow) | 2021 | GLUER: integrative analysis of single-cell omics and imaging data by deep neural network.
 Tao Peng, Gregory M. Chen, KaiTan. bioRxiv 2021.01.25.427845; doi: https://doi.org/10.1101/2021.01.25.427845                                                |                  |
 |                                    |                                                                         |                                                                                                               |                     |      |                                                                                                                                                                                                                                                       |                  |

+## Review Papers

+A review paper on the applications of deep learning in single-cell omics analysis can be found [here](https://www.biorxiv.org/content/10.1101/2021.11.26.470166v2).
+A review on deep learning in spatial transcriptomics can be found [here]() [coming very soon!].